CyberDiscovery/Cyber-Discovery-App/README.md

 ## Compilation Instructions

 ### Android
-* Make sure you have flutter installed and if you run `flutter doctor` you have no issues.
+* Ensure that flutter is installed and that running `flutter doctor` produces no errors.
 * Download the source from the releases page.
-* Navigate to the root of the flutter project
+* Navigate to the root of the downloaded folder
 * Run `flutter build apk`
 * If you navigate to the build directory then app then apk then release you should find your apk file if everything went to plan.
-### IOS
+### iOS
-* Make sure you have flutter and xcode installed.
-Running the `flutter doctor` command will highlight any problems.
-* Try and compile then please write some good instructions for me if you are successful.
+* Buliding iOS from source isn't possible due to a signing limitation by Apple.
+Please use the compiled [ipa](https://github.com/CyberDiscovery/Cyber-Discovery-App/releases/tag/0.3) and sideload it using Cydia Impactor.

 ## Screen Shots